kchen-sh/director-openstack-plugin/README.md

         user.password = "root" or utils.generate_ramdom_password()
         ...
    ```

+   Currently we disable the trove in this plugin.
+If the user want to take a try,
+   he/she also need enable int this plugin. you can set system environment value
+   TROVE_ENABLE=true or modify the java code in OpenStackProvider.java directly

 # Platform Requirements
 To use OpenStack plugin, the user needs to have an OpenStack setup, which is